genovese/frplib/src/frplib/data/playground-help/statistics-builtins.md

 + `Permute` :: creates a permutation statistic with the specified permutation
 + `Mean`, `StdDev`, `Variance` :: computes the sample mean, standard deviation, and variance, respectively, of the tuple's components.
++ `Median`, `Quartiles`, `IQR` :: computes the sample median, sample quartiles, and inter-quartile range, respectively, of the tuple's components.
 + `SumSq` :: computes sum of squares of tuple's components
 + `Norm` :: computes Euclidean norm of tuple, the square root of the sum of squared components
 + `ArgMax` :: finds index (0-based) of biggest component